JamesBremner/Agents2Tasks/README.md

 `Edit | Clear` Clear problem specifications, ready to enter new specs from GUI.

-`Edit | Add task type`  Use GUI to add a task type
+`Edit | Add task type`  Use GUI to add a task type.

-`Edit |  Add Agent` Add an agent with task types the agent can be assigned to, using the GUI
+`Edit |  Add Agent` Add an agent with assignment cost and task types the agent can be assigned to, using the GUI.

-`Edit | Timeslot` Add a timeslot, along with the task types required, using the GUI
+`Edit | Timeslot` Add a timeslot, along with the task types required, using the GUI.

 # Algorithm

-Maximum flow maximises the number of tasks that are allocated in each timeslot.
+Maximum flow ( [Edmonds–Karp](https://en.wikipedia.org/wiki/Edmonds%E2%80%93Karp_algorithm) ) maximises the number of tasks that are allocated in each timeslot.

-The Hungarian algorithm is used to minimize the cost in each timeslot.
+The [Hungarian algorithm]( https://en.wikipedia.org/wiki/Hungarian_algorithm) is used to minimize the cost in each timeslot.